AndrewBWT/abc_test/docs/internal/DOCUMENTATION.md

 Status: Incomplete
 TODOS:
 - [ ] Write out blurb for each user-written documentation.
-- [ ] Include pertinant information about the organisation of includes and namespaces.
+- [ ] Include pertinent information about the organisation of includes and namespaces.

 ## Overview of framework
 Status: Incomplete